 The adhesive is pumped into the first entry port until it begins to show at the next adjacent port.
 The operator knows that the adhesive has reached the full depth of the concrete member when the adhesive oozes out of the next port.

 The first injected port is then plugged and injection is resumed at the second port.
 This procedure is followed until the entire crack or void in the concrete is filled.
-The procedure is similiar on horizontal or vertical surfaces.
+The procedure is similar on horizontal or vertical surfaces.
 On vertical members the first port injected is usually the lowest and injection progresses upward.
 Injection pressures range from 2 p.s.i. to 300 p.s.i. and are controlled by the operator.

 After the epoxy adhesive has cured, the temporary surface seal is removed, leaving the face of the concrete smooth and unmarred except for the faint trace outline of the crack.
 Sacking or painting usually will hide the injected cracks completely.
+We offer a simplified pictorial version of these epoxy injection crack repair procedures on youtube.